oopanuga/Common-Provider/README.md

 Some key features of CommonProvider are,

 1. Simple and consistent way of accessing providers.
-2. Get provider meta data/settings from different config sources.
-Xml config source currently supported.
+2. Get provider meta data/settings from xml config source.
+Can be extended to support other config sources.
 3. Support for zero configuration providers.
 4. Dependency resolution via IOC containers e.g. Unity, Castle etc.
 5. Support for simple and complex (serialized) provider settings.